 - Pour over the cut vegetables and garnish with coriander.

-Chickpeas are legumes that were cultivated in the Middle East historically.
-Chickpeas are now famous worldwide.
+Historically, chickpeas are legumes that are from the Middle East.
+However, chickpeas are now famous worldwide.
 This small bean has a delicious nutty and buttery flavour, making it an excellent ingredient in many cuisines.
 Chickpeas also play a vital role in promoting health and preventing diseases.
 So make chickpeas a part of your daily diet and stay fit for life.

 Q. Are chickpeas a carbohydrate or protein?